-With the recent movement of a bill in Congress that, if enacted, would eliminate a loophole denying US citizenship to thousands of adult intercountry adoptees, I often explore two key questions with intercountry adoptee clients: should I wait to see if Congress fixes things or should I move ahead now and naturalize?
-Here are some of the important things to think about when considering those questions.
+If enacted, the Adoptee Citizenship Act would eliminate a loophole that currently denies US citizenship to thousands of adult intercountry adoptees.
+As yet another session winds down with less and less hope that the bill will pass, I typically explore two key questions with intercountry adoptee clients: should I wait to see if Congress fixes things or should I move ahead now and naturalize?
+Here are some of the important things to think about when considering that choice.

 Note: This is for general informational purposes only.
 Multiple factors go into legal decisions related to immigration or US citizenship applications.
 Because every situation is different, this general information is not intended as legal advice to cover any specific situation.
 Questions about what options you have and the best options to consider given your own circumstances should be guided by legal representation or direct consultation with an attorney.